awongstory/awongstory.github.io/_posts/2017-04-16-Housing-prices-across-towns.md

 Hope you're still with me!

 First things first, import your libraries.
+You'll need pandas, numpy, and an independent t-test from the scipy.stats library.

 {% highlight python %}
 import pandas as pd